Cih2001/homelab/docs/walkthrough.md

 brew install minio/stable/mc
 ```

+_Note:_ remember to change the admin password.

+#### Using Minio As Artifacts Repository For Argo

-after that, login using default username and password `minioadmin` and `minioadmin` and create a access key, you can name it `workflow-ak`
+login using admin username and password (default is `minioadmin` and `minioadmin`) and create a access key, you can name it `workflow-ak`

 add the access key to the mc cli using